rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-dns-records-for-cloud-office-email/index.md

 ### Types of DNS entries

-The following DNS entries are required to properly use email services at Rackspace.
+The following DNS entries are required to use email services at Rackspace properly:

 - **MX records** tell other email providers where to send email.
 Your MX records should point to Rackspace.
 [More about MX records](/support/how-to/dns-record-definitions#mx-record).